FIameCaster/tsx-vanilla/readme.md

 </svg>
 ```

-If you need to use non-supported SVG elements, you can include a function like this one to create a component
+If you need to use non-supported SVG elements, you can include a function like this one to create a component.

 ```jsx
 import { element, appendChildren } from "tsx-vanilla"